henryglends/Bootstrap/README.md

 If you updated the Bootstrap before reading this, uninstall from within the app, but make sure to Bootstrap **immediately after**.
 Refer to this FAQ for proper uninstallation instructions, you'll need to enable (if nothing is enabled) then disable every application you had injected and do a *proper* uninstall.
 Your injected applications may cease to function if you update the bootstrap while a major revision was made behind the scenes without first disabling them.

 ### Why are notifications broken / apps always asking for permissions?
 Check out [issue #2](https://github.com/roothide/Bootstrap/issues/2), this issue is already known.
 Disable and enable tweak injection to temporarily fix issue until next reboot.
+Alternatively, you can use the "Fix App Notification" button in options.

 ### How do I uninstall the Bootstrap?
 If you're uninstalling because of any bugs, let us know in the [GitHub issues](https://github.com/roothide/Bootstrap/issues).
 This will revert any SpringBoard injection tools.